 - Take care not to overcook scallops.
 When overcooked, scallops become tough, rubbery, and chewy.
 It takes only a few minutes to sear scallops, cooking them to perfection with a golden brown crust.

 - 12 large sea scallops I used frozen Kirkland raw sea scallops

 - ¼ cup finely chopped onion Shallots work for a milder taste

 - ¼ cup champagne vinegar white wine vinegar can be substituted

 - ¼ cup grapefruit juice freshly squeezed (juice from about 1/2 grapefruit)

 - 10 Tbsp unsalted butter cut into cubes

 - 1 Tbsp unsalted butter

-- Thaw scallops if using frozen scallops and keep them refrigerated.
+- Thaw frozen scallops by placing in the refrigerator for several hours.
 Remove the scallops from the refrigerator about 20 minutes before cooking, drain them and set them on paper towels to start drying.
 Keep patting them dry with clean paper towels as you're making the sauce.
 They need to be as dry as possible when you place them in the pan.

-- Heat a large dry skillet over medium-high heat until it is really, really hot (takes 5 -10 minutes).
+- Heat a large dry skillet over medium-high heat until it is really, really hot (may take 5 -10 minutes depending on your skillet and burner).
 Keep dabbing the scallops dry with paper towels.
 Sprinkle salt and pepper on one side of scallops after they are as dry as you can get them.
 When skillet is hot, melt one tablespoon of butter in it (butter will brown right away), and then add the scallops, salt side down in the skillet, and sear for 1 minute.
 Salt and pepper the top side of scallops while they are searing, turn them over gently with tongs, and sear the other side one minute.
 Do not overcook or they will be rubbery.